MEET THE RESIDENT ARTISTS:

 ART STUDIOS FOR RENT:

-Become an artist in residence at the Greer Center for the Arts!
+Become an artist in residence at the City of Greer Center for the Arts!
 Studio spaces range from 95 to 160 square-feet, are climate controlled and offer 24-hour key card access.
 Enjoy free Wi-Fi, a rotating on-site exhibit area, access to a breakroom-kitchen and a co-op of artists to work with.
 Monthly rent ranges from $75 to $145, depending on studio size.
 Leases are on a 6-month basis.
-Please email applications to email@example.com.
+Please email applications to firstname.lastname@example.org.